 Remember the Pizzagate scandal that accused D.C. pizzeria Comet Ping Pong for being a front for a child slavery ring?

 The results were dire.
-The restaurant lost customers, and its Facebook and Yelp pages was inundated with obscene reviews even though the scandal was nothing more than a hoax.
+The restaurant lost customers, and its Facebook and Yelp pages were inundated with obscene reviews even though the scandal was nothing more than a hoax.
 Owner James Alefantis even received death threats, and people went so far as to leak employees’ home addresses online.
-Comet Ping Pong eventually bounced back, but the pizzeria is still shaking in the aftershocks.
+Comet Ping Pong eventually bounced back, but the pizzeria still shook in the aftershocks.

 How Do You Know If You’re At Risk for an Attack?